Tampa Bay has seen thousands of hit-and-run crashes so far in 2019

 Just in the last few months, 8 On Your Side has reported about hit-and-run crashes from Winter Haven to Holiday and many cities in between.

-But an updated report from the Florida Department of Highway Safety and Motor Vehicles paint a much more detailed image of how careless drivers can be in a hit-and-run crash.
+But an updated report from the Florida Department of Highway Safety and Motor Vehicles paints a much more detailed image of how careless drivers can be in a hit-and-run crash.

 In 2019, Manatee County has seen more than 600 hit-and-run accidents.